Newton numbers, vanishing polytopes and algebraic degrees

 \section{Strong formal subdivision with boundary}

-In this section we define strong formal subdivisions with boundary, which are strong formal subdivision with marked elements, called boundary elements.
-The restriction to these boundary elements must also be a strong formal subdivision.
+In this section we define \textbf{strong formal subdivisions with boundary}.
+These are strong formal subdivisions with a specified lower set of elements, called the \textbf{boundary}.
+The restriction of the subdivision to these boundary elements must itself be a strong formal subdivision.

 We define the agglutination of the strong formal subdivisions with the same boundaries along their boundary.
 Lemma \ref{agglut_lemma} provides a simple formula for the local $h$-polynomial of the agglutination in terms of the local $h$-polynomials of the initial strong formal subdivisions and their boundary.
 The most important examples (Example \ref{boundary_pol_ex}) of strong formal subdivision with boundary are obtained from polyhedral subdivisions of convenient polytopes inside a cone.
-We prove that the local $h$-polynomial of such agglutinations inherit the properties of the local $h$-polynomial of usual polyhedral subdivisions, including nonnegativity and symmetricity.
+We prove that the local $h$-polynomial of such agglutinations inherits the properties of the local $h$-polynomial of usual polyhedral subdivisions, including nonnegativity and symmetricity.